 Nowadays with the wars far behind Vietnam, Da Nang Airport is once again a major airport within the country.
 In 2011 the airport expanded to a second terminal to relieve some of the pressure and to adequately accommodate the increasing traffic it was receiving.
 Most recently a new international terminal opened its doors in May of 2017.
 Designed with the capacity of six million passengers per year.
 The airport is only getting better with age and continues to welcome more and more passengers each year.

 Visa on Arrival

 The Vietnam Visa on Arrival process is easy and available for travellers who are entering the country by air.
 Fill out your application online ahead of time on the Vietnam government website with your arrival date and airport you will fly into.
 You then pay your visa fee, and within two business days, you should receive your digital approval letter.
 Once you have received your letter, make sure to print it out and have it ready.
 Along with the other required documents for when you arrive in the country.

 When you enter the main hall of the airport, make your way straight over to the Vietnam Visa on Arrival counter.
 Hand in your passport, entry-exit form, two passport photos, and the print out of your approval letter.
 Here you will have to pay a stamping fee for your letter with cash in USD.
 It’s essential that you have your money ready beforehand as there’s no ATM in the Visa on Arrival area.
 The cost of the approval letter and stamping fee vary, so make sure to refer to this for the most up-to-date amounts.

 Hidden Hint: Pay attention to the expiry date on your passport.
-You need a minimum of six months validity to receive the visa for Vietnam, and the passport photo you provide can not be more than six-months-old either.
+You need a minimum of six months validity to receive the visa for Vietnam The passport photo you provide can not be more than six months old either.